 - You Find Out $1,000 Isn't Enough to Cover Your Insurance Deductibles: Take a minute to add up all of your insurance deductibles on your various policies.
 This includes things like flood insurance, car insurance, homeowner's insurance, etc. Does the total equal more than $1,000 (heck, one policy alone might equal more than $1,000)?
 Then it's time to save up more in your emergency fund.
 Trust me, you're talking to a person who has faced several insurance deductibles in the last few years.
 Things can and will happen, and if you don't have enough to cover the deductible in order to do the work you need done…well let's just say you're overexposing yourself.

-Other Debt Elimination Strategies to Consider
+Other Debt Elimination Strategies to Consider to Become Debt Free

 As mentioned, my husband and I used a hybrid approach to our debt payoff strategy.
 It really worked well for us, and I suggest you also create a mix of your own debt repayment strategy based upon what's available.